mafujuls/doglist_simplesurance/README.md

 - **Kotlin Coroutine:** Provides a lightweight and efficient way to perform asynchronous operations in Kotlin.

-- **Retrofit:** A type-safe HTTP client for Android, Retrofit simplifies network communication with APIs.
+- **Retrofit:** A HTTP client for Android, Retrofit simplifies network communication with APIs.

 - **okhttp3:logging-interceptor:** A library for logging HTTP request and response.